 Career day is different this year, but that doesn’t mean your kids can’t partake.
 Try these Take Our Daughters and Sons to Work Day tips for a memorable at-home experience during the COVID-19 pandemic!

 With everything going on in the world, it’s easy to forget that career day is right around the corner!
-In fact, Take Our Daughters And Sons To Work Day falls on April 23rd, 2020.
+In fact, Take Our Daughters and Sons to Work Day falls on April 22nd, 2021.
 It might seem like something you can skip this year.
 However, if you happen to be among those working from home, it’s a good opportunity to change things up!
 Instead of foregoing this opportunity, try new strategies to make it a meaningful day.
-Share your own Take Your Child To Work Day activities with other parents on your favorite family app!
+Share your own Take Your Child to Work Day activities with other parents on your favorite family app!

-What Is the Take Our Daughters And Sons To Work Day 2020 Theme?
+What Can We Do for Take Our Daughters and Sons to Work Day 2021?

 Why Is Bring Your Child to Work Day Important?

 You might feel like skipping Take Our Daughters and Sons to Work Day this year, but it might be more important than ever!
 If you’ve all been hanging out at home due to COVID-19, it’s a chance for you and your children to escape the average day.
 You can make an event of it with your kid so they’ll be able to learn more about you.

 It will also be a great opportunity to tell your child about the importance of certain types of work!
 Many people are putting themselves at risk of jobs in the health care and service industry.
 Ensuring that your child understands the importance of this work, particularly at this time, is a great place to begin.
 Obviously, if you’re in one of these professions, you won’t be bringing your child to work with you this year, but you can talk with them about what you do.

 What Are Some Tips for Take Our Daughters and Sons to Work Day?

 Having to do your job from home can certainly throw a wrench into a career day!
 Fortunately, the following ideas for Take Our Daughters and Sons to Work Day will keep you on course.